 The Gary/Chicago International Airport is among the international airports in the Chicago metropolitan area that supports two other major airports; O’Hare and Midway International Airport.

 Major companies including Boeing, Menards, and White Lodging Services base their corporate aircraft in this airport.
-The expansion of the Gary/Chicago International Airport turned out to be an alternative to construct a new airport near Peotone, Illinois located 30 miles south of Chicago.
+The expansion of the Gary/Chicago International Airport turned out to be an alternative to constructing a new airport near Peotone, Illinois located 30 miles south of Chicago.

-The airport acquired the approval of US$48 million funding in 2006 (funding for ten years) to make it Chicago’s third major airport.
+The airport acquired the approval of US$48 million in funding in 2006 (funding for ten years) to make it Chicago’s third major airport.

 The Federal Aviation Authority (FAA), the aviation regulatory body of the United States warned to close the airport’s control tower in accordance with the Federal Budget Sequestration in 2013 however, the closure didn’t happen after Allegiant Air planned to continue scheduled flights.